syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-PDF-Coordinates.md

 ---
 layout: post
-title: Working with PDF coordinates in Xamarin Pdf Viewer control | Syncfusion
+title: PDF coordinates in Xamarin Pdf Viewer control | Syncfusion
 description: Learn here all about working with PDF coordinates and their conversions support in Syncfusion Xamarin Pdf Viewer (SfPdfViewer) control and more.
 platform: Xamarin
 control: SfPdfViewer